Best Short-Term Health Insurance Options in Texas 2021

-Some insurance plans may include other benefits, such as mental health services and/or addiction and psychological counseling services, but many plans do not.
+Some insurance plans may include other benefits, such as mental health services and addiction and psychological counseling services, but many plans do not.
 Remember that short-term coverage never includes pre-existing conditions, and therefore, these benefits must be purchased preemptively to the need for care.

-Also, note that some conditions that you may develop during your time covered under a short-term health insurance program may prohibit you from renewal.
+Also, note that some conditions you may develop during your time covered under a short-term health insurance program may prohibit you from renewal.
 These are the same conditions that would have disqualified you from receiving coverage in the first place.
 This may include but is not limited to:

 - Men weighing more than 300 pounds or women weighing more than 250 pounds